 Replace the Victorian-era royalty with Eldritch horrors and make the secret conflict between two factions — Loyalists looking to maintain the status quo and Restorationists aiming to overthrow the monstrous overlords — and you have a much more palatable game.
 Mix in real historical figures, Sherlock Holmes characters, creatures from Lovecraft lore, as well as vampires and zombies and you have a delightfully bizarre ‘alternative history’ game world.

 Yep, this game has zombies too.
-Trust me, though, you’ll love these guys.
+Trust me, though, you’ll love these guys, I honestly love it as much as I love my Team Murder Mystery Game.

 Of course, a great premise and theme is fine and dandy, but it’s all for naught unless it gels with the mechanics.
 Fortunately, the overall implementation shines.
 Players build up their network/resources, vie for control of cities, assassinate or protect public figures, off each other’s agents and pursue other dastardly methods of coming out on top whilst attempting to mask their true intentions and motives.